Regional Cost Comparison

 Netherlands vs Poland: App Development Cost Comparison (2026)

 Same timezone.
 Same EU laws.
-35% less.
+A leaner build.

 by hiring in Poland instead of Netherlands